 Schools and public services hit by one-day strike

-Schools, courts, job centres and council services have been hit as around 70,000 public sector workers in Wales joined a one-day strike over pay, pensions and working conditions.
+Schools, courts, job centres and council services are being hit as around 70,000 public sector workers in Wales join a one-day strike over pay, pensions and working conditions.

 Union leaders claim pay freezes leave low paid workers struggling to cope.